Nesador95/Computational-Physics-Solutions/Chapter 5 Integrals and derivatives/README.md

 ##### Exercise 5.6
 This program illustrateas a way to result of calculating the error from integration methods. most of the work was done on the file IntegrationMethods.py to make every object be able to calculate its own error.
 Note that this error is not the totality of the error in the calculation since rounding error also should be taken into account.
 The changes made for this exercise calculate the integration error only.
 ##### Exercise 5.7
+This program makes use of an adaptive method of integration that has been built into the `TrapeziumRuleIntegration` object from the IntegrationMethods file in the form of the `adaptive_function_integration` method; as well as the `romberg_function_integration` method from the same object.
+It demonstrates how the Romberg integration method (an extension of the Trapezium method) becomes more accurate in smaller amount of slices than the regular Trapezium method, if and only if the function is well behaved.
 ##### Exercise 5.8
+This program is an extension of the provious one but instead it uses an adaptive method based on Simpson's Rule of integration.
+The amount of slices nessesary for this method falls in between Romberg and regular Trapezium.
 ##### Exercise 5.9
 ##### Exercise 5.10
 ##### Exercise 5.11